 1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

-The truth is that at this age, milestones are not about Instagram-worthy firsts.
-They are about micro-movements that look almost invisible--yet wire the brain for everything that follows.
+Here's the reassuring answer: yes.
+At this age, milestones are not about Instagram-worthy firsts.
+They are about micro-movements that look almost invisible--yet help wire the brain for everything that follows.
 Every wobble.
 Every reflex.
-Every second of tummy time.
-These are the raw ingredients for crawling, walking, and even reading years later.
+Every moment of tummy time.
+These are the building blocks for crawling, walking, and even reading years later.

-This article is not about guilt.
-It is about power.
-You have more influence over your baby's brain in month one than any gadget, class, or milestone chart ever will.
+You have more positive influence over your baby's brain in month one than any gadget, class, or milestone chart ever will.

 Forget the tracking charts for a moment and picture what is unfolding in slow motion.
 During tummy time your baby strains to lift their head for a second or two--that wobble is the neck, back, and core learning how to work together.
 Reflexes still call the shots, so rooting, Moro, and grasp reactions appear on repeat, yet every repetition teaches the brain when to fire and when to release.
 Their eyes hover a foot from your face because that is where the visual system can focus, and when they quiet at the sound of your voice it is more than comfort; it is their nervous system learning how to settle with your help.
 None of this is checkbox progress.
 It is the raw wiring that eventually powers rolling, crawling, reading, and self-regulation.